 For the little ones, there’s plenty of fun!
-Be sure to take them to the Kids Fair on Forest Avenue, just east of Second Avenue.
-It’s running noon-4 p.m. and will feature free activities like face painting, games, arts and crafts and more.
-New this year is the coloring station, which will have free handmade Dally coloring books.
+Be sure to take them to the Kids Fair on Forest Avenue, just east of Second Avenue for free activities like face painting, games, arts and crafts and more.

 And don’t forget to pick up your Dally in the Alley merchandise.
 Vendors will be selling T-shirts, posters, totes and more – plus there will be a limited number of Dally posters from past years.

-The 39th annual fair is happening between West Forest, West Hancock and Second and Third avenues.
-Dally runs 11 a.m.-11 p.m. on Saturday, Sept.
-10 and admission is free, so be sure to check this longtime staple and experience the culture and music for yourself.
-Note: Rain date is Sunday, Sept.
-11, 2016.
+The 42nd annual Dally runs 11 a.m.-11 p.m. on Saturday, Sept.
+7. Admission is free, so be sure to check this longtime staple and experience the culture and music for yourself.

-Learn more about the 2016 Dally in the Alley in the Cass Corridor in Detroit by browsing the Metro Parent calendar listing.
+Learn more about the 2019 Dally in the Alley in the Cass Corridor in Detroit – plus other family fun things to do this weekend in metro Detroit and Ann Arbor – by browsing the Metro Parent calendar.

 This post was originally published in 2016 and is updated regularly.